roman01la/prum/README.md

-_Prum is a fork of Rum library that uses Preact.js as an underlying UI rendering facility_
+_Prum (Pale Rum) is a fork of Rum library that uses Preact.js as an underlying UI rendering facility_

+`[org.roman01la/prum "0.10.8-4"]`

 ### Differences to Rum/React